APPLYING TO COLLEGE IN AN ELECTRONIC AGE

 State and School Specific Electronic Applications

-Many large state schools along with Georgetown and MIT have their own applications that can be found on their website.
-Several universities such as Rutgers and the University of California schools, also allow students to input their transcripts, eliminating the need to send a transcript from their high school.
+Georgetown and MIT have their own applications that can be found on their website, and University of California schools also have their own application separate from the CommonApp, which allows students to input their transcripts, eliminating the need to send a transcript from their high school.
 Don’t forget to do this step because your application is incomplete without it.
-On the Rutgers site it is called SRAR or Self Reported Academic Record and it is a separate piece of the application.
+On the Rutgers site, and for many other schools like NYU, Clemson, and University of Florida, it is called SRAR or Self Reported Academic Record, and it is a separate piece of the application.

 SUBMITTING YOUR TRANSCRIPTS